Caoayan: Etymology

-During pre-Spanish times the port of Pandan was an important trading post for Chinese and inter-island vessels, and one of the commodities once traded there was bamboo.
-With the arrival of the Spaniards came the project to identify the names of places in the Philippines.
-Spaniards, patrolling the area for pirates known as tirong, came to a place near the island called Puro, and asked the name of the place.
-Thinking that the Spaniards wanted to know the name of the bamboo floating in rafts on the Baggoc River waiting to be traded, they answered "kawayan."
-The Spaniard then listed the place's name as Caoayan.
+Prior to the arrival of Spanish expeditions to the area, the Port of Pandan was an important trading post for Chinese and inter-island vessels, and one of the commodities once traded there was bamboo.
+Later on, Spanish authorities who patrolled the area for pirates known as tirong, came to a place near the island called Puro, and asked the name of the place.
+Thinking that they wanted to know the name of the bamboo floating in rafts on the Baggoc River waiting to be traded, the natives answered "kawayan."
+The Spanish then listed the place's name as Caoayan.

 From that time on, the place's registered name was Caoayan, and has been registered as a barrio of the capital town Bigaan.
 It became a parish in 1825.
-The first missionaries that founded Saint Paul College of Ilocos Sur landed in Pandan.
-A commemorative marker stands at Pandan Port to commemorate the event.
+The first missionaries who founded Saint Paul College of Ilocos Sur landed in Pandan.
+A commemorative marker stands at the Port of Pandan to commemorate the event.

 History

-Caoayan, which was once a barrio of Ciudad Fernandina, now Vigan, became a municipality in 1911.
+Caoayan, which was once a barrio of Ciudad Fernandina (now Vigan) became a municipality in 1911.
 Don Dimas Querubin was the town's founder and got elected as the first municipal mayor.
 He was succeeded by his son, Don Asterio Q. Querubin I, who served for four terms and became president of the Mayors' League of Ilocos Sur.

+Then in 1998, the first son of Mayor Asterio Q. Querubin, former Naval Officer Manuel Reyes Querubin became the Mayor of Caoayan, completing three generations of Querubins from its founder Don Dimas, Don Asterio, and Manuel 'Nonong.'